fmohr/asforests/README.md

 # asforests
-Automatically Stopping Random Forests - a sklearn extension
+Automatically Stopping Random Forests - an sklearn extension

 ## Why to use?
 Never worry again about the number of trees you should use in the forest: